March 10, July 10, November 9

-The goods of the monastery, that is, its tools, clothing, or anything else, should be entrusted to members whom the prioress or abbot appoints and in whose manner of life they have confidence.
-The abbot or prioress will, as they see fit, issue to them the various articles to be cared for and collected after use.
-The prioress and abbot will maintain a list of these, so that when the members succeed one another in their assigned tasks, they may be aware of what they hand out and what they receive back.
+The goods of the monastery, that is, its tools, clothing, or anything else, should be entrusted to monks whom the abbot appoints and in whose manner of life they have confidence.
+The abbot will, as they see fit, issue to them the various articles to be cared for and collected after use.
+The abbot will maintain a list of these, so that when the monks succeed one another in their assigned tasks, the abbot may be aware of what they hand out and what they receive back.

 Whoever fails to keep the things belonging to the monastery clean or treats them carelessly should be reproved.
 If they do not amend, let them be subject to the discipline of the rule.

-What might be happening in us, and what might be the nature of our commitment to each other, if we are not looking after those things that we commonly use and are commonly available?
+What might be happening in us, and what might be the nature of our commitment to each other, if we are not looking after those things that are commonly used and are commonly available?
 Perhaps a lack of concern is revealing a wish to be somewhere else, whether temporarily or permanently.

 What is being invited here is a change in the way we attend to things.
 For example, it is better to wash, wipe, and put away the frying pan straight after use.
 To not do so means someone else who wants to use it will get stuck with cleaning it.
 How we treat what we use together can reveal just how aware we are of others, how loving we are, and how our actions affect others’ daily life and tasks.

-The stuff we care for as we use them are all a part of the embodiment that is Creation.
+The stuff we care for as we use them are all a part of the embodiment of Creation.
 Everything and everyone have their origin in God and are a part of the lifelong adventure back into the fullness of God.
 Knowing this engenders reverence.

-God would not be so unjust as to forget all you have done, the love that you have for his name or the services you have done, and are still doing, for the holy people of God.
-Our desire is that every one of you should go on showing the same enthusiasm till the ultimate fulfilment of your hope, never growing careless, but taking as your model those who by their faith and perseverance are heirs of the promises.
-(Heb 6:10-12, NJB)
+God is not unjust, so as to forget all your works and the love you have shown for his name, or your past and present ministry to the saints.
+We want each of you to go on showing the same enthusiasm for the ultimate completion of your hope, never growing sluggish, but taking as your model those who by their faith and perseverance inherit the promises.
+(Heb 6:10-12, RNJB)